-All staff are required to report to Lesley O Regan or Head Teacher any problems found with plant/equipment.
+All staff are required to report to Dave Baker or Pat Roache any problems found with the premises or plant/equipment.
 Defective equipment will be clearly marked and taken out of service by storing in a secure location pending repair / disposal.